David G. Bradley: Publishing

 In 2012, Bradley launched Quartz, a business-news publication aimed at mobile-device users; he sold it in 2018 to Uzabase, a Japanese media company, for between $75 and $110 million.

 In 2011, Bradley led a team of researchers and journalists looking for freelance reporter Clare Gillis, who had been captured by Libyan soldiers loyal to Muammar Qaddafi.
 The team found Gillis in a women's prison in Tripoli and used a network of contacts to arrange her release.
 When Gillis was set free, Qaddafi also released three other journalists, including American James Foley.

 In 2012, Foley was taken hostage again, this time in Syria.
 Bradley led a second team of researchers to locate Foley and five other Americans taken hostage in Syria.
 Larry Wright wrote an article about a dinner at Bradley's house during which the families of five of the missing hostages met for the first time.
 In the end, the team failed to gain release for four of the hostages held by ISIS.
 In August 2012, Foley became the first American beheaded by ISIS.
 In the end, all four ISIS hostages were killed or died in custody.
-One hostage, Theo Padnos, held by al Nusra, was released.
+One hostage, Theo Padnos, held by al-Nusra, was released.
 The sixth hostage, Austin Tice, still is missing in Syria.
 To avoid a conflict of interest, Bradley directed Wright to publish the story in The Atlantic's competitor, The New Yorker.

-On 28 July 2017, Bradley sold his majority ownership of The Atlantic to Emerson Collective, which is an organization owned by multi-billionaire investor and philanthropist Laurene Powell Jobs.
+On July 28, 2017, Bradley sold his majority ownership of The Atlantic to the Emerson Collective, which is an organization owned by multi-billionaire investor and philanthropist Laurene Powell Jobs.
 Bradley remains chairman emeritus and a minority owner.